Board and Management Committees

 The Disclosure Committee

-The Disclosure Committee comprises the EVP Financial Control, Risk Management, Pensions & Sustainability, the EVP Corporate Strategy M&A and Treasury, the EVP Finance – Clusters and Categories, the Group Secretary, and the NV and PLC Deputy Secretaries.
+The Disclosure Committee comprises the EVP Financial Control, Risk Management, Pensions & Sustainability, the EVP Corporate Strategy M&A and Treasury, the EVP Finance – Clusters and Divisions, the Group Secretary, and the NV and PLC Deputy Secretaries.
 The purpose of the committee is to help the Boards ensure that financial and other information that ought to be disclosed publicly by Unilever is disclosed in a timely manner and that the information that is disclosed is complete and accurate.